Don’t stress quite yet, because filing taxes doesn’t need to be complicated. Consider this your complete guide to filing taxes as a small business.

 Most self-employed folks will operate either as a sole proprietorship (including independent contractors), limited liability company, partnership, or S corporation.
 All these structures are considered pass-through entities, meaning your earnings are reported as part of your personal income.

-Since you’re your own boss, you’ll need to pay self-employment taxes, which comprises of social security and Medicare taxes.
+Since you’re your own boss, you’ll need to pay self-employment taxes, which is comprised of Social Security and Medicare taxes.
 The total self-employment tax rate is 15.3% of your income.

 Further reading: Self-Employment Taxes (A Simple Guide)